cognigami/idb-example/index.md

 		}
 ```

 10\.
-If the Object Store sends a `success` event, pass the relevant data to the `makeRow()` function: the key, the record data, the data table, and HTML row and cell elements.
+If the object store sends a `success` event, pass the relevant data to the `makeRow()` function: the key, the record data, the data table, and HTML row and cell elements.
 ```
 		function populateTable(cursor, store, dt, row, cell) {
 		  var curs = cursor.target.result;